-We asked our advocate team which assistive devices work best for their condition and lifestyle.
+We asked our health leader team which assistive devices or tools work best for their chronic obstructive pulmonary disease (COPD) and lifestyle.
 Check out their answers below, and comment with your own answers!

-I’m not talking about throwing my whole body onto the handlebar as I’ve seen some folks do (and I cannot figure out why/how they do it).
+I’m not talking about throwing my whole body onto the handlebar as I’ve seen some folks do (and I cannot figure out why and how they do it).
 Rather, just shifting as much weight as I can onto my arms and then leaning.

-Speaking of backpacks, I find the run-of-the-mill, everyday backpacks from camping stores like Eddie Bauer, LL Bean, Cabela, Lands’ End much better than those that are supplied by medical warehouses.
+Speaking of backpacks, I find the regular backpacks from camping stores like Eddie Bauer, LL Bean, Cabelas, and Lands’ End much better than those that are supplied by medical warehouses.
+Here's why:

 - They have more room.

-- Their zippers are more pliable and seem to last much longer than medical brands
+- Their zippers are more pliable and seem to last much longer than those of medical brands.

-- Extra pockets for valve keys, cannulas, and hoses.
+- They have extra pockets for valve keys, cannulas, and hoses.

 Read Kevin's bio here!

-You can get a rollator by prescription and most insurance plans will cover it.
+You can get a rollator by prescription, and most insurance plans will cover it.
 Another option is to purchase one online.
 Some drug stores sell walkers.
-Some hospitals have associated thrift stores and sometimes you can find walkers and wheelchairs there.
-There are also some thrift stores that are dedicated to helping the disabled and usually carry walkers or wheelchairs at a very low price.
+Some hospitals have associated thrift stores, and sometimes you can find walkers and wheelchairs there.
+There are also some thrift stores that are dedicated to helping the disabled, and they usually carry walkers or wheelchairs at a very low price.